named-data-iot/ndn-iot-package-over-nordic-sdk/README.md

 ## Step 1) Download and compile NDN-Lite into a Segger Embedded Studio project

-### a) Download the example Segger Embedded Studio project, or start a new Segger Embedded Studio project (a guide for that is here: https://drive.google.com/file/d/1mZEiv9JIDn57H9chCPhR2HgvpES6qa8M/view?usp=sharing)
+### a) Download the example Segger Embedded Studio project, or start a new Segger Embedded Studio project
+A guide for that is here: https://drive.google.com/file/d/1mZEiv9JIDn57H9chCPhR2HgvpES6qa8M/view?usp=sharing

 ### b) Import the NDN-Lite library into your Segger Embedded Studio Project and Compile it